-A recap of my trip to Poland to hang out with family and get a taste of home.
+A recap of my trip to Poland to hang out with family and get a glimmer of home, before my next study abroad location.

 I flew in at about noon from London to Wrocłow to see my Cocia (Polish for 'great aunt').
-We made dinner and I spent the night with her, catching up, celebrating her birthday and spending some much needed time with family.
+We made dinner, celebrated her 102nd birthday, and spent some much-needed time catching up.

-The next morning, I had an early 5-hour train ride to Warsaw.
-I got into Warsaw at around 10 in the morning.
-I got settled and then went out to the local farmers market to get a Jagodzanka, which is a blueberry breakfast pastry.
+The next morning, I was up early to take a 5-hour train ride to Warsaw.
+My Cocia insisted I drink her beet soup over coffee, and of course, I obliged because you don't say no to your Cocia.
+I got into Warsaw around 10 in the morning.
+I settled in and then went out to the local farmers market to get a Jagodzanka, my most beloved blueberry breakfast pastry.
+It's just one of those things that I bite into and memories of my childhood come fluttering in; eating jagodzanka on those warm summer mornings at the lakehouse, with my family.

 I unpacked and then took a nap, before meeting my cousin for lunch.

-We went to Aïoli and both got an eggs benedict avocado toast with champagne, and then both opted for cocktails, a mojito for me... obviously.
+We went to Aïoli and both got eggs benedict avo toast with champagne and then upped the anty with some cocktails.
+A mojito for me... obviously.

-We walked around town, looking at flowers and book stands on our way to Old Town Warsaw.
+We walked around town, looking at flowers and book stands on our way to Stara Miesto, old town.
+A place where time seems to stand still.

-My cousin Ola showed me her university and then explored a bit of oldtown, getting ice cream and continuing our adventure all around Warsaw.
-She showed me this new riverwalk filled with restaurants, bars, sandpits and lounge chairs that they just opened along the Vistula river.
+We explored my cousin's university and then ventured deeper into old town, getting ice cream and continuing our adventure all around Warsaw.
+She showed me the new riverwalk filled with restaurants, bars, sandpits, and lounge chairs that they just opened along the Vistula river.

 Then after hours of exploring, I decided to go home and relax.

-I slept in a bit and had a slow morning, making my way across the street for a local bakery to get some Pancek (a polish donut filled with jam).
-I lounged around, watching Netflix, working on my blog and enjoyed being in a place I called home.
+I had a slow morning, making my way across the street to a local bakery to get some Pancek, a polish donut filled with jam.
+I lounged around, watching Netflix, working on my blog, and enjoyed being in a place I call home.

-When I started to get hungry for lunch, I decided it was best to go to my dad & I's favorite neighborhood restaurant.
+When I started to get hungry for lunch, I decided it was best to go to my dad and I's favorite neighborhood restaurant.

-I opted for a chicken cutlet, with potatoes and saurkraut and then because I really had missed some Polish food got one Nalesniki (polish pancake/crepe) with cheese and one with strawberries.
+I opted for a chicken cutlet, with potatoes and sauerkraut, and because I really had missed some Polish food, I got four Nalesniki's ( a polish pancake/crepe).
+Two with sweet cheese and two with strawberries.

 I was so stuffed I could barely move, but I decided a walk would be best.
 I took a walk to Blue City, a neighborhood mall that I have been in love with since I was about 5.
 I did some shopping as a part of my relaxation and then realized I had no more room in my one duffel after all the shopping I had done.

-I dropped my bag off and decided I wanted to see a couple more things, so I went to the Politechnika Warszawska.
-One of the most gorgeous buildings I've seen for school.
-The outside is rather basic but the inside... wow!
+I dropped my shopping bags off and decided I wanted to see a couple more things, so I went to the Politechnika Warszawska.
+One of the most gorgeous school buildings I've ever seen.

-My cousin's on the other side of the family and I grabbed dinner at this new trendy building of warsaw, called .
-We first got drinks, and I got a mojito and then we went to the Italian place upstairs.
-I got a seafood pasta and it was DELICIOUS.
-To top it, I got a dreamy apple-fig-walnut meringue cake.
+My other cousin and I grabbed dinner at this new trendy food hall in warsaw.
+We got drinks first, I got a mojito (surprise surprise.
+Then after drinks, we went to the Italian place upstairs.
+I got pasta with all the critters of the sea, which was delicious, and then topped it all off with an apple-fig-walnut meringue cake.

-I woke up early, finished my packing up and then headed to the local market one last time to get some breakfast pastries.
-I also bought a kilo of chocolate-covered prunes, because my family loves it & only can get it in Poland.
+I woke up early to finish my packing and then headed to the local market one last time to get some breakfast pastries and other sweet treats for my next location.
+I ended up buying a kilo of chocolate-covered prunes because my family is obsessed.

 I took an Uber to the Chopin Airport and said bye to Poland as I boarded my flight to Rome.

-I'm including this because it was the best airplane snacks I've ever had... olive crackers and blood orange juice.
+BTW, this was the best airplane snack I've ever had... olive crackers and blood orange juice.
+They were prepping me for all the food adventures to come in Italy.

 xx, see you soon.